 - 1. Distinction between Disqualification and Cancellation of Certificate of Candidacy. - a.
 A petition for cancellation of a certificate of candidacy is not based on lack of qualification but on false representation, which may relate to lack of qualification, such as residence.
 A petition for disqualification refers to commission of prohibited acts and possession of permanent resident status in a foreign country. - b.
 A candidate whose certificate of candidacy was cancelled is not treated as a candidate.
 A candidate who is disqualified cannot continue as a candidate. - c.
 A candidate whose certificate of candidacy was cancelled could be substituted.
 A candidate who is disqualified cannot be substituted. - d.
-A petition to cancel a certificate of candidacy filed may be filed not later than 25 days from the filing of the certificate of candidacy.
-A petition for disqualification of a nuisance candidate should be filed within 5 days from the last day for filing certificate of candidacy (Fermin vs. COMELEC, G.R.
-No. 179695, December 18, 2008).
+A petition to deny due course or to cancel a certificate of candidacy must be filed within 25 days from the time of filing of the COC, as provided under Section 78 of the OEC (Albania v.
+COMELEC, G.R.
+No. 226792, 7 June 2017). - e.
+A petition for disqualification of a nuisance candidate should be filed within 5 days from the last day for filing certificate of candidacy (Fermin v.
+COMELEC, G.R.
+No. 179695, 18 December 2008).

-Grounds
+2. Grounds

 - a.
 Violation of Omnibus Election Code - i.
 Giving money or other material consideration to influence voters or public officials performing electoral functions. - ii.
 Committing acts of terrorism to enhance his candidacy (Dangka v.
-COMELEC, 323 SCRA 887).
+COMELEC, 323 SCRA 887). - iii.

-- iii.
 Spending in his election campaign in excess of the amount allowed by the Code - iv.
-Soliciting, receiving or making any prohibited contribution - v.
+Soliciting, receiving or making any prohibited contribution

+- v.
 Violation of Section 80, 83, 85, 86 and 261, paragraphs d, e, k, v, and cc, sub-paragraph 6 (Sec.
 68, Omnibus Election Code). - b.
 Nuisance candidate (Sec.
 69, Omnibus Election Code).